zeroxiii/PardotTestEngineerExercise/README.md

 ## Instructions

 Run via Eclipse IDE:

-1. Download either the entire repo.
+1. Download the entire repo to your computer and note its location.

 2. On a computer, download the latest version of Java (Note: this program was compiled using Java Version 1.8.0_71), Mozilla FireFox, and Eclipse for Java (For the creation of these files, the Eclipse IDE for Java was used; however, any IDE should work the same way with similar steps).